Paul Saffo Website

 - I push often to a staging server using rsync, and I commit constantly to a git repo to keep work safe and versioned.

 I develop in the latest build of Chrome Canary, so what I see as I’m constructing the site will rarely have layout issues if I build it correctly.
 Well, it will have issues, but the Developer Tools are my friend, and I fix them!

 During the entire build, and again before releasing the final site to production on MediaTemple, I tested the site on real devices to make sure I was providing a consistent experience to as many people as possible.

 I had decided support for Android 2.3 stock browsers was essential, but I rejected the notion of supporting Internet Explorer 8 and below.
 Hard to believe the day is finally here, but there are fewer active IE8 users than Android 2.3 users!

-The main issues I tested for were layout issues, and making sure the PNG fallbacks for the SVG graphics were loading on the devices the can’t handle SVGs.
+The main issues I tested for were layout issues, and making sure the PNG fallbacks for the SVG graphics were loading on the devices that can’t handle SVGs.

 Sketches and vector artwork for new site navigation icons.

-The new icons were based closely on very small 16-pixel wide GIF files used in Paul's older website.
+The new icons were based closely on tiny 16-pixel wide GIF files used in Paul's older website.
 I set out to re-design each icon to be optically balanced at a wide range of sizes.